 Of the remaining msiexec options, Display Options and Public Properties are relevant.
 The WinZip install does NOT necessitate a restart by default.

 For Display Options, Microsoft provides the following for limited user involvement:

 ||Unattended mode, progress bar only

 ||Basic UI (same as /passive)

 Note: The INSTALLCMD property has a value that would be one or more switches.
 If you will be specifying a value for INSTALLCMD on the command line you will need to enclose the value with double quotes as there are spaces between these switches and forward slashes are involved.
-For example, if you want to prevent WinZip from using Quick Pick and would also like to disable Check for Updates you would use INSTALLCMD="/noqp /noc4u /autoinstall".
+For example, if you want to disable the Check for Updates feature and you would also like prevent the Tip of the Day from displaying, you would use INSTALLCMD="/noc4u /notip /autoinstall".

 msiexec /i winzipxxx.msi /qn